mlops-recofilm/recofilm/readme.md

 - `preprocessing_job`: Performs preprocessing on raw data before model training.
 - `streamlit_job`: Creates a Streamlit-based user interface for interaction with recommendations.
 - `utils`: Contains shared utilities used throughout the project.
+- `test_unitaires`: test the correct working of api, models and database by github action

 ### Docker Configuration